titanjer/scraper/README.md

 - We define the product item in the items.py, please follow it.

 ### Validation
-- Please make sure your spider can run and pass **cpi_scrapers/pipelines/validation.py** before emailling it to us.
+- Please run your spider and pass **cpi_scrapers/pipelines/validation.py** before emailling it to us.
+- Please make sure the spider doesn't raise any errors with 'scrapy crawl spider' before sending it.

 ### Notes
 - Please use **'pasre_product'** to be the parsing method for product.